cs-mmeza/DeepLearning_Drone/WRITE-UP.md

 ##### Notes & Specifications:

-This project was trained with a local machine.
+This Neural Network was trained with a local machine.

 <b>CPU:</b> Ram-16gb, Ryzen 1700, Nvidia GTX 1080 GPU